-- require shareholder approval of all stock option plans and any material modification of such plans (effective upon SEC approval; existing plans would be grandfathered, so long as they are not materially amended); - require corporate codes of conduct (effective six months after SEC approval); and - require non-U.S. companies to disclose any exemptions to Nasdaq's corporate governance standards (effective for new listings and filings of annual reports made on or after January 1, 2004).
+require shareholder approval of all stock option plans and any material modification of such plans (effective upon SEC approval; existing plans would be grandfathered, so long as they are not materially amended);

+- require corporate codes of conduct (effective as of the first annual meeting held on or after January 1, 2004); and - require non-U.S. companies to disclose any exemptions to Nasdaq's corporate governance standards (effective for new listings and filings of annual reports made on or after January 1, 2004).

-I. Shareholder Approval of Stock Option Plans
+I. Shareholder Approval of Stock Options Plans